Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Feasible Plug-in Uniform Inference

-The approximation process $(Z(\bx,q):(\bx,q)\in\mathcal{X}\times\mathcal{Q})$ in Theorem \ref{thm: strong approximation} is still infeasible since its covariance structure contains unknowns.
-In practice, two general strategies can be used: \textit{Plug-in method} or \textit{Bootstrap method}.
-We discuss in detail the former approach, which we later employ in Section \ref{sec: Examples} to develop feasible uniform inference in the context of our motivating examples.
-We also briefly review the latter approach at the end of this section, but leave its theoretical analysis for future research.
+The (conditional) Gaussian process $(Z(\bx,q):(\bx,q)\in\mathcal{X}\times\mathcal{Q})$ in Theorem \ref{thm: strong approximation} is still infeasible since its covariance structure contains unknowns.
+This section establishes the validity of a generic \textit{plug-in method} to construct a feasible version of $Z(\bx,q)$.
+We later employ this result in Section \ref{sec: Examples} to develop feasible uniform inference in the context of our motivating examples.

 The core idea behind the plug-in method is to estimate the covariance structure of $Z(\bx,q)$ and then simulate its feasible version $\widehat{Z}(\bx,q)$, a Gaussian process conditional on the data.
 If the covariance estimate converges to the true covariance sufficiently fast, $\widehat{Z}(\bx,q)$ will be ``close'' to a copy of $Z(\bx,q)$.
-Thus, the the plug-in method follows the following blueprint.
+The covariance structure of the process $Z(\bx,q)$ in Theorem \ref{thm: strong approximation} is